An extended non-magnetic phase in the spin-1/2 Heisenberg antiferromagnet from the ruby to the maple-leaf lattice: Supplemental Material

-\section{Virtual $\mathbb{Z}_2$ symmetry in the PEPS simulations}
+\subsection{Virtual $\mathbb{Z}_2$ symmetry in the PEPS simulations}

 Tensor networks provide a significant advantage in numerical simulations by allowing the incorporation of global symmetries.
 Each tensor index is assigned quantum numbers corresponding to the underlying symmetry group, with internal couplings dictated by the appropriate fusion rules.
 This results in a sparse block structure for each tensor, effectively reducing the number of variational parameters in the ansatz.
-While this generally leads to improvements in the computational cost, it also allows to target specific symmetry sectors for the overall wave function, and thereby a symmetry-resolved analysis.
+While this generally leads to improvements in the computational cost, it also allows targeting specific symmetry sectors for the overall wave function, and thereby a symmetry-resolved analysis.

-Hinting at the potential quantum spin liquid ground state for the Heisenberg model on the isotropic maple-leaf lattice, here we want to exploit the $\mathbb Z_2$ symmetry in the variational PEPS simulations.
+Motivated by the possibility of a quantum spin liquid ground state for the Heisenberg model on the isotropic maple-leaf lattice, here we want to exploit the $\mathbb Z_2$ symmetry in the variational PEPS simulations.
 Each tensor index, typically associated with a complex vector space $\mathbb V = \mathbb C^{a}$, where $a = [p^6, \chi_B, \chi_E]$ in our simulations, is now represented as

 where the quantum numbers can only be the trivial and the non-trivial irreps, $q = 0$ and $q = 1$, respectively.
 The physical index of the coarse-grained PEPS tensor is then given by

 However, then implementing the $\mathbb Z_2$ symmetry in the usual way, we are facing two problems: $(i)$ the spiral PEPS ansatz can no longer be used because the local unitary transformations are non-symmetric, and $(ii)$ for the potential $\mathbb Z_2$ QSL ground state, the symmetry is expected to emerge only at the virtual indices of the PEPS tensor without acting globally as described above.
 The first point can be mitigated by enlarging the unit cell back to 18 sites, albeit at a significantly higher computational cost, that is prohibitively large to reach $\chi_B = 8$ as for the spiral ansatz.
 However, we can eliminate both obstacles by a simple change in the network.
 Instead of representing the physical index in a symmetry-preserving form, we represent the physical Hilbert space according to